 Personally, I’m weary of the long-term, yet-unrealized consequences of big data and compromised privacy.
 I’ve read too many dystopian novels to fully trust those in power, whether political or corporate in nature.

-Having all but severed my final tie to Facebook, it feels absurd that I waited so long, but with a newfound understanding of privacy fatigue, I’m beginning to understand my delay.
+Having all but severed my final tie to Facebook, it feels absurd that I waited so long, but with a newfound understanding of privacy fatigue, I’m beginning to understand, and forgive, my delay.